 Lok Lak is another popular stir fry dish, usually featuring beef or sometimes pork.
 The meat is stir-fried in a brown sauce which is served over a bed of salad.
 It is served alongside rice, often with a fried egg sunny side up.
 A lime, salt and pepper sauce is also provided for dipping.

-Although this is a dish offered all over the country, there are regional variations which can impact taste and flavour.
+Although this is a dish offered all over the country, there are regional variations that can impact taste and flavour.
 For example in Phnom Penh, they often serve Lok Lak Americain.
 In this version of the dish, the rice is replaced by the addition of chips.

 8. Bai sach chrouk (Pork and rice)

 This is the National Breakfast Dish of Cambodia.
 The pork used in bai sach chrouk is marinated in coconut milk and garlic before being slowly grilled.
-It is served with broken rice (rice grains which have fractured during the milling process) and fresh vegetables.
+It is served with broken rice (rice grains that have fractured during the milling process) and fresh vegetables.
 Sometimes a small bowl of chicken broth will be served too.

 This Cambodian dish is a popular addition to the street food culture and is available everywhere in the morning.
 As well as being readily available on the street, it is also possible to find in more upmarket restaurants.
 We recommend pairing it with an iced coffee – delicious!